 Most of Muramoto’s life has been devoted to researching Japanese traditional performance arts in the World War II American concentration camps inspired by her mother having learned to play the koto as a child at Topaz and Tule Lake camps.
 In 2012, a National Park Service, Japanese American Confinement Sites grant was awarded to her project, the documentary film, “Hidden Legacy: Japanese Traditional Performing Arts in the World War II Internment Camps”, completed in June 2014.
 Hidden Legacy has been shown nationally on public TV and PBS stations, and screened at numerous community showings and universities including UC Berkeley, UCLA, Stanford, Wellesley, Brandeis and University of Massachusetts in Boston.
 The film has also been screened in Japan at Tokyo Arts University, Nihon University, Waseda University, Musashino College of the Arts and Doshisha Women’s Universities.

-Because of her research in interviewing over 30 artists in connection with the practice of traditional Japanese arts in the WWII camps, Shirley is dedicated to the continuance of these arts in the United States, and continues to teach, demonstrate and perform in honor of this history and legacy.
+The artists Muramoto interviewed for her research in connection with the practice of traditional Japanese arts in the WWII camps, has inspired Muramoto to dedicate the rest of her life to promoting traditional arts in the United States and throughout the world.
+She continues to teach, lecture, demonstrate and perform in honor of those teachers who came before her.